 From that point forward, perhaps due to the success of Bitcoin Cash specifically, a number of Bitcoin forks began to be announced toward the end of 2017.

 Forks announced in late 2017 included Super Bitcoin, Bitcoin Platinum, Bitcoin Cash Plus, Bitcoin Silver, Bitcoin Uranium, and Bitcoin God.

 Following those forks, many more forks were announced such as Bitcoin Interest and Bitcoin Ore.

-- From late 2017 to 2018 as many as 20 Bitcoin forks occurred, even more forks are expected to occur moving forward into 2018.
+- From late 2017 to 2018 as many as 20 Bitcoin forks occurred, the amount of Bitcoin forks has only grown since then.

 - Each fork occurs at a block number (AKA block height).
 To qualify for the fork, you must be in Bitcoin before the block height for that fork occurs.

 Below we will list the forks and their block number alongside a short description, an approximate date when we have one, and the “official” URL (the URL of the coin or the closest thing we could find when that wasn’t an option).